Harrison, Idaho: History

 The next few years saw the opening of the First National Bank of Harrison, the Opera House, various drug, grocery, hardware, furniture, clothing & jewelry stores along with tailoring, blacksmithing and shoemaker shops, and restaurants, hotels and a hospital.
 For a time around the turn of the century, Harrison was the largest town in Kootenai County; the city directory in 1911 reported a population of 1,250.
 Harrison's growth was a result of the development of eight or more sawmills & box factories.
 With the mills and woods jobs, approx. 280 men were employed with a combined monthly payroll around $25,000.
 Millions of board feet of timber were stored in the lake at Harrison.
-Lake Coeur d’Alene and the St.Joe and Coeur d’Alene rivers were the major transportation routes for timber coming out of the areas forests.
+Lake Coeur d’Alene and the St. Joe and Coeur d’Alene rivers were the major transportation routes for timber coming out of the areas forests.

 In 1917, the Grant Lumber Company caught fire and the ensuing blaze consumed about half of the residential area of Harrison and about half of the business district.
 Much of the town was never rebuilt.
 The easiest way to get to Harrison was by water.
-The OWR&N Company which absorbed the OR&N railroad, constructed a 600-passenger steamer called “The Harrison” for transportation.
+The OWR&N Company which absorbed the OR&N Railway, constructed a 600-passenger steamer called “The Harrison” for transportation.
 There were several other steamers such as the Georgie Oakes that carried passengers and freight making the depot a popular place for area children.
 Passenger service was discontinued in the early 1920s but they continued to haul freight until 1932 when the line was abandoned.

 Many early day photos are on display at the Crane Historical Society Museum along with a lot of information about Harrison.
 Community spirit continues today with the Old Time Picnic, which is always held the last weekend in July.

 Harrison's trail head for the Trail of the Coeur d'Alenes rail trail is a welcome addition to the area and helps to keep the town "alive" during the off season of lake traffic.
 The Trail is 72 mi of easy riding and runs from Plummer to Mullan on the former right-of-way of the Union Pacific Railroad.
 In the mid-2010s, a Resort Condominiums International was constructed at Arrow Point on Lake Coeur d'Alene just north of town.